randomwalk10/turbo_tile_alignment/README.md

-This is an example of python simulator that sequentially takes in misaligned image tiles(2048x2048) obtained by whole slide imager(WSI) and generate the new alignment position for each tile in real-time fashion.
-What we mean 'misaligned' here is that although camera is triggered by stage positioning to acquire image tiles there could be up to 10 pixels(0.45um per pixel) position misalignment due to a variety of reasons including mechanical disturbance, latencies in camera capturing, camera calibration errors, etc.
+This is an example of python simulator that sequentially takes in misaligned image tiles(2048x2048) obtained by whole slide imager(WSI) and generate the new alignment position for each tile in real-time during tissue scanning.
+What we mean 'misaligned' here is that although camera is triggered by stage positioning to acquire image tiles there could be up to 50 pixels(0.45um per pixel) position misalignment due to a variety of reasons including mechanical disturbance, latencies in camera capturing, camera calibration errors, etc.